Sudhanshushekhar6/AtmoCity/README.md

-# 🌤️ AtmoCity – Real-Time Weather App
+# 🌤️ AtmoCity – Weather at your fingerTips

 AtmoCity is a **React-based weather application** built with **Vite, CSS, and the OpenWeather API**.
 Enter any city name, and get **real-time weather information** instantly.